GrenDrake/ratvm/docs/ratcode.md

 <dt>Integer</dt>
 <dd>Integers in RatCode are signed, 32-bit values.
-Valid values are whole numbers in the range 2,147,483,648 to 2,147,483,647.
+Valid values are whole numbers in the range 2,147,483,648 to 2,147,483,647.</dd>

 <dt>Property</dt>
 <dd>Property names are identifiers prefixed with a dollar sign (`$`) that serve to identify specific properties on objects.
-They exist within their own namespace and are represented internally as integers.
+They exist within their own namespace and are represented internally as integers.</dd>

 <dt>Type</dt>
 <dd>Types are the names of the various types of value used in RatCode.